CodecoolGlobal/tech-interview-workbook-mateszathmari/docs/module_web_with_python.md

 ### Algorithms

 #### What is the difference between Stack and Queue data structure?
+Stack data structure have just one pointer, adding operation (push) or removing operation (pop) take place from the top of the list, for example: LIFO (Last In First Out)
+Queue have two pointers.
+One for each side of the list.
+The front side can take a new operation (enqueue), to remove (dequeue) an operation the pointer should use the the rear side.
+Principle: FIFO (First In First Out)
 #### What is BubbleSort?
 Describe the main logic of this sorting algorithm.
+BubbleSort is a sorting method.
+Starting from the first element, comparing it with the next.
+If the next element higher then the previous move to the next.
+Else swap them.
+And so on till the last index.
 #### Explain the process of finding the maximum and minimum value in a list of numbers!
+Iterate trough the list of numbers.
+Set the first as highest/lowest.
+Then comparing each next element with the firsts and replace it with the first accordingly.
 #### Explain the process of calculating the average value in an array of numbers!
+Adding each element value together and dividing it with the the total element count.
 #### What is Big O complexity?
 Explain time and space complexity!
+Big O Notation is to describe the complexity of an algorithm.
+How long an algorithm takes to run.
+It is to compare the efficiency of different approaches to a problem.
+Big O express the run time as it grows relative to the input, as the input gets larger.
 #### Explain the process of calculating the average value in a list of numbers!
+Similar to the average counting of an array.
+We have to move along each nodes and adding together the values, than dividing them with the total nodes count.

 ### Procedural
 #### How the CASE condition works in SQL?